How to Grow Winter Squash in the UK: From Seed to Stored Harvest

 As the vines grow, guide them where you want them.
 You do not need to fuss over every stem, but it helps to steer them away from paths, smaller crops, or neighbouring beds before they root into awkward places.

-If tiny new squash are forming late in the season, remove them if they have no realistic chance of ripening.
-You can also pinch out some new vine growth if the plant is still running everywhere while the existing squash need to finish.
+By late summer, the job changes from growing more plant to ripening the fruit you already have.
+Remove tiny new squash if they have no realistic chance of ripening, and pinch out some new vine growth if the plant is still running everywhere.

 A squash plant with endless leaves is not always a success.
 The aim is mature, ripened fruit, not just a jungle.